UnbendableStraw/homepod-restore/README.md

 ## Credit
 Huge thanks to thimstar, and David Ryskalczyk, for making all of this happen.
-All I've done is test and put guides together!
-Consider donating to them if you found this helpful.
+Consider donating to them if you found this helpful!
+I do the easy work, making the how-to's, testing, support, and attempting to keep things up to date.

 * https://github.com/tihmstar
 * https://www.patreon.com/tihmstar